tdorssers/weather-station/README.md

 ## Remote ATtiny2313/2313A/4313

-Remote temperature sensor module with drivers for AHT20, AM2320 and DS18B20 sensor.
+Remote temperature sensor module with drivers for DS18B20, AM2320, AHT20 and SHT30 sensor.
 The DIP switches are used to set the unit address.
 Every 8 seconds a NRZ encoded packet with CRC data is transmitted using a 433MHz ASK/OOK module connected to the hardware USART at 1200 baud.
+Compiling for an ATtiny4313 enables the SHT30 driver.

 ### Hardware